giannistbsnet/maize-datacrop/_content/Setup/manual/editor/index.markdown

 After completing the setup, follow these steps to configure your environment variables:

-1. Navigate to the [`.env`](./ui/.env) file in the `ui` directory.
+1. In the Workflow Editor repository, edit `ui/.env`.
 2. Update the file with the correct values for your infrastructure.
-Current values from `maze-workflow-management-editor/.env` are:
+Current values from `maze-workflow-management-editor/ui/.env` are:

     ```plaintext
     VITE_API_URL=http://<WME_API_HOST>:9090